 The best way to clear up or prevent blackheads is by using an acid exfoliant daily and a physical exfoliant a couple times a week.
 These will help to remove dead skin cells that could clog your pores while improving the overall texture of your skin.

+And another thing, with the popularity of Dr. Pimple Popper, all of a sudden everyone with a metal store-bought extractor is an at-home dermatologist.
 Stop squeezing.
 Throw out your extractor.
 Burn your pore strips.
 Implement a good skincare routine, see a skincare professional if you notice any abnormalities, and moisturize, moisturize, moisturize.
 And most importantly, step away from your nose.
 And be kind to your face.
 You only get one, unless your name is Arya Stark.